 - Students will be required to attend a program-specific orientation session, usually held the first class of SSWD 110.
 Accommodations can be made for students enrolling before the add/drop date or part-time students.

-- Clearance letter from the Criminal Records Review Program (CRRP), for a Schedule “B” Criminal Record Check (CRC), WORKS WITH Children and Vulnerable Adults before beginning the program.
+- ALL students must complete a Ministry of Justice Schedule B Criminal Record Check (CRC) for working with children and vulnerable adults before beginning the program.
 Failure to do so will prevent students from registering in SSWD 220 – Practicum and Seminar and may result in program withdrawal.
-For information and regulations, see Criminal Records Checks.
+Please see the NLC website for completion instructions and more information pertaining to Criminal Records Checks.

 Important Notes